-Lots of films and TV programmes use the stereotype that if you look different, you must be a baddie.
-This is really hurtful to people who look different in real life.
+- It's common for films and TV programmes to use the stereotype that if you look different, you must be a villain. - This has a negative impact on people who look different in real life.

 A visible difference is a mark, scar or condition that affects the appearance of someone's face or body.